shawntabrizi/substrate-collectables-workshop/4/set-up-substrate-ui.md

 yarn run dev
 ```

-Make sure your node is up and running and open `localhost:8000` in your Chrome.
+Make sure your Substrate node is up and running and open [localhost:8000](http://localhost:8000) in your Chrome browser.

 ----
 _Note_:

-The UI uses websockets to connect to the local node instance through an unencrypted connection.
+The UI uses WebSockets to connect to the local Substrate node instance through an unencrypted connection.
 Most Browsers disallow this kind of connection for security and privacy reasons, only Chrome allows this connection _if it is connecting to localhost_.
 That is why we are using Chrome in this workshop.
-If you want to connect to the browser to a different computer in the network, it must be served through a secured connection.
+If you want to connect to the browser using a different computer in the network, it must be served through a secured connection.

 _Note_: